jonthysell/ArduLO/README.md

 ![ArduLO Paused Screenshot](./.github/screenshots/paused.gif)

 Pressing the A button will pause the game.
-Within the pause menu you can also choose to restart the puzzle.
+Within the pause menu you can also choose to restart the puzzle or toggle sound on and off.

 ![ArduLO Level Done Screenshot](./.github/screenshots/leveldone.gif)